rustfs/docs.rustfs.com/docs/concepts/introduction.md

 # What is RustFS?

-RustFS is a simple, efficient, and distributed object storage solution.
-It is also an efficient, open-source, and free object storage solution.
-It is 100% compatible with the S3 protocol and is open-source software released under the Apache2 license.
-RustFS is written in Rust, leveraging its industry-leading memory safety and zero-cost abstractions for high-performance storage.
+RustFS is a high-performance, distributed object storage solution designed for simplicity and efficiency.
+Fully compatible with the S3 protocol, it is open-source software released under the Apache 2.0 license.
+Built with Rust, RustFS leverages industry-leading memory safety and zero-cost abstractions to deliver exceptional performance.

-It is a commercially-friendly distributed object storage product participated in and contributed to by outstanding engineers from around the world.
-RustFS can replace many non-friendly open-source protocol object storage products.
+RustFS is a commercially-friendly product built by a global community of engineers.
+It serves as a modern alternative to legacy object storage solutions, offering a robust platform for data-intensive applications.

-RustFS is about to officially transition from commercial applications to open source, releasing globally to help the world reduce storage costs and improve data security.
+RustFS is transitioning from commercial roots to a fully open-source model, aiming to democratize high-performance storage and enhance data security globally.

 ## Operating System and CPU Support